 You can leave when you like, stop when you like and it means you have your car with you on the coast.
 Which, is a great way to get around and explore harder-to-reach beaches and towns.

 But, I wouldn’t recommend hiring a car just to travel between Puerto Escondido and Oaxaca.
-It’s not cost-efficient and the drive is not an easy one.
+Because the public transport routes are quick, efficient and cheap.

 Is it safe driving from Oaxaca to Puerto Escondido?